wardahmad/javaFiles/HowToReadTextFromDisabledTextField/README.md

 		//driver.manage().window().maximize();
 		driver.navigate().to("https://www.codingdojo.com/");

-		// How to Read a Text from a Disabled Text Field WebElement inputElement = driver.findElement(By.xpath("(//input[@name='full_name'])[1]"));
+		// How to Read a Text from a Text Field
+		// I can't find any disabled Text Field, So I used an enabled text field WebElement inputElement = driver.findElement(By.xpath("(//input[@name='full_name'])[1]"));
 		inputElement.sendKeys("Wardah");
 		String inputAttr = inputElement.getDomAttribute("placeholder");